 We want our employees to have a good working environment.
 We survey employees on satisfaction annually.
-The current survey provides employees an opportunity to express their level of satisfaction with 13 key indicators of the Office's working environment.
+The survey provides employees an opportunity to express their level of satisfaction with 13 key indicators of the Office's working environment.

-We have surveyed employees for 13 years.
-For 2006, 82% of staff responded to the survey (2005 - 81%).
+We have surveyed employees for 15 years.
+For 2008, 90% of staff responded to the survey (2007 - 84%).
 The survey results continue to show a positive level of satisfaction with the Office's working environment.
-Our current survey uses a rating scale of one through four where four is the most positive response.
-This year, the survey results had an average response of four for two of the indicators and an average response of three for eleven of the indicators.
+Our survey uses a rating scale of one through five where five is the most positive response.
+This year, the survey results had an average response of four for all of the indicators.

 Exhibit 10 shows the 10 year trend for the average response for all indicators.
-Our performance target is to have a positive trend with employees' satisfaction with their working environment.
-The exhibit shows employee satisfaction has increased slightly over the past year.
+Our performance target is that employees are satisfied with their working environment.
+The exhibit shows employee satisfaction has increased very slightly over the past year.